hshauntr/CausesOfDelays/README.md

 To make predictions using the multiple linear regression model, I needed to determine the values of the coefficients (β₀, β₁, β₂, ..., βᵣ).
 For this purpose, I employed the Least Square Method, a popular technique used to estimate the coefficients in linear regression models.

-The Least Square Method aimed to minimize the sum of squared differences between the predicted outcomes (y_head) and the actual departure delays.
+The Least Square Method aimed to minimize the sum of squared differences between the predicted outcomes (y_hat) and the actual departure delays.
 The objective function E(X; β) was formulated as follows:

-E(X; β) = ∑ (y_head - Y)²
+E(X; β) = ∑ (y_hat - Y)²

-Here, y_head represented the predicted departure delay based on the multiple linear regression model.
+Here, y_hat represented the predicted departure delay based on the multiple linear regression model.

 By minimizing the error function, I could find the set of coefficients (β₀, β₁, β₂, ..., βᵣ) that yielded the best-fitted line to the data.
 These optimized coefficients would ensure that the model's predictions were as close as possible to the actual departure delays.